TheCuriousCurator/video2mp3/src/notification/README.md

 ### Generate Gmail App Password

 1. Go to Google Account settings: https://myaccount.google.com/
-2. Navigate to Security ’ 2-Step Verification
+2. Navigate to Security ï¿½ 2-Step Verification
 3. Scroll down to "App passwords"
 4. Generate a new app password for "Mail"
 5. Copy the 16-character password